You must declare goods that you take with you to sell outside the EU - for example if they’re in your baggage or in a private vehicle.

 You’ll need to declare goods you take to sell anywhere outside the UK from 1 January 2021.

 Making a customs declaration

-Arrive at the airport or port at least 2 hours early to make your declaration.
 If you’re taking restricted goods, take the licence or certificate with you.

-If you move goods within the EU
+If you move goods to the EU